gchikukwa/CSC-842-Security-Tool-Development-/Cycle01/ReadMe.md

 1. Host Computer Information : IP Address
                                , Subnet Mask
-                               , Gateway
+                               , and  Gateway
 2. Hosts on the Network : IP Addresses
-                          , Status ( live or Inactive)
+                          , and Status ( live or Inactive)